 If you travel a lot with your MacBook in tow, you may be more comfortable using a mouse instead of your MacBook's trackpad.
-In the past, finding the best mouse for Macbook models was challenging; now, just about every mouse you can find will work with Apple devices.
+In the past, finding the best mouse for MacBook models was challenging; now, just about every mouse you can find will work with Apple devices.
 Using a mouse instead of your MacBook's trackpad can prevent wrist fatigue and is much better suited for tasks that require more precision, like photo editing or gaming.
-Since the new MacBook Pros only have USB-C ports, you'll need a mouse with a Bluetooth connection if you have a MacBook Air or MacBook Pro.
-On the other hand, this also means you can wirelessly pair your mouse without worrying about dongles or USB receivers.
-We've focused on options with Bluetooth support in this list, and most are either rechargeable via USB or can last for months off of AA or AAA batteries.
+Since all current MacBooks have no USB-A ports, most mouse receivers will require being plugged into a USB-C to USB-A adapter, which can be cumbersome.
+Therefore, we'll focus only on Bluetooth mice in this article, so you can connect them wirelessly without any additional dongles.
+We've focused on options with Bluetooth support in this list, and most are either rechargeable via USB or can last for months using AA or AAA batteries.

 Apple is known for making devices that work well together, and it may be no surprise that we recommend the Apple Magic Mouse 2 as the best mouse for Mac users.
 Its iconic, low-profile design makes it easy to toss into laptop bags or even your pocket.
 A new black color variant is now available, but the basic design hasn't changed since its original release in 2015.
 It's been on sale recently, so it may even be less expensive than our best mid-range pick below when you're reading this.